 Electronic nicotine delivery systems (ENDS), also called vapes, e-cigarettes, electronic, or vapor cigarettes, are battery operated devices that vaporize nicotine, flavoring, and other chemicals for a user to inhale.
-A 2018 report released by the National Academies of Science, Engineering, and Medicine concluded that while e-cigarettes are less harmful than cigarettes, they are not without risk.57 More research is needed to understand the long-term effects of e-cigarettes and their utility as a potential smoking cessation aid.
-The January 2020 U.S. Surgeon General report concluded that "There is presently inadequate evidence to conclude that e-cigarettes, in general, increase smoking cessation."22
+A 2022 Cochrane Review found that e-cigarettes help people stop smoking and may be more effective than traditional nicotine replacement therapy,57 but the drawback to the availability of these products is that persons who have never smoked are initiating and becoming dependent on e-cigarettes.
+A 2018 report released by the National Academies of Science, Engineering, and Medicine concluded that while e-cigarettes are less harmful than cigarettes, they are not without risk.58

-There is particular concern about e-cigarette use among youth and young adults, and in 2018 the Surgeon General declared an epidemic of e-cigarette use among youth.58 In 2020, almost one in five high school students and about one in twenty middle school students used e-cigarettes, translating to about 3.6 million US youth.
-Though these rates have decreased since 2019, they are still much higher than just a few years ago: from 2017 to 2020, e-cigarette use among middle-schoolers decreased from 10.5% in 2019 to 4.7% in 2020, usage among this population is still greater than in 2017 (3.3%).^{59,60,61} In addition, the drop in prevalence may be related to the extreme limitations on social situations during the COVID-19 pandemic, and not a true indication of trend.
+There is particular concern about e-cigarette use among youth and young adults, and in 2018 the Surgeon General declared an epidemic of e-cigarette use among youth.59 In 2022, almost one in seven high school students (14.1%) and about one in thirty middle school students (3.3%) used e-cigarettes, translating to about 2.5 million US youth.
+In high school students, e-cigarette usage is trending upward; from 2017 to 2022, e-cigarette use increased by 21% (from 11.7% to 14.1%).
+Conversely, e-cigarette use among middle-schoolers is estimated to be roughly equivalent to the 2017 use rates (3.3% in both periods).^{60, 61}

-Research has shown that e-cigarette companies are using tactics to target youth and young adults, such as adding flavorings that appeal to kids and using social media campaigns directed at young people.59 While the FDA issued a ban on flavored e-cigarettes in February 2020, the ban makes significant exceptions on flavored e-cigarette cartridges/pods, specifically.
-Flavored nicotine e-liquids, refillable e-cigarettes, and cheap, disposable e-cigarettes are still widely available in flavors like cool mint, pink lemonade, and gummy bear.
-In addition, all menthol-flavored e-cigarettes (including pods) are still available.^{62,63,64} These tactics, loopholes, and the high prevalence of ENDS use among youth and young adults are especially concerning given research indicating that nicotine exposure may harm brain development in this vulnerable population.65 In 2019, about 10.9 million adults in the United States were e-cigarette users (4.5% of the adult population).66 Among adults, ENDS use is highest among those aged 18 to 24, and use rates tend to drop off with age.67 Current cigarette smokers and former smokers who quit within the last year are more likely to use ENDS than the general population.^{68,69} However, the rate of current e-cigarette use among young adults (18-24) who have never smoked combustible cigarettes increased significantly from 1.5% in 2014 to 4.6% in 2018.67
+Research has shown that e-cigarette companies are using tactics that target youth and young adults, such as adding flavorings that appeal to kids and using social media campaigns directed at young people.62 While the FDA issued a ban on flavored e-cigarettes in February 2020, the ban makes significant exceptions on flavored e-cigarette cartridges/pods, specifically.
+Flavored nicotine e-liquids, refillable e-cigarettes, and cheap, disposable e-cigarettes are still widely available in most states in flavors like cool mint, pink lemonade, and gummy bear.
+In addition, all menthol-flavored e-cigarettes (including pods) are still available in most states.^{63, 64, 65} These tactics, loopholes, and the high prevalence of e-cigarette use among youth and young adults are especially concerning given research indicating that nicotine exposure may harm brain development in this vulnerable population.66

+In 2020, about 9.1 million adults in the United States were e-cigarette users (3.7% of the adult population).67 Among adults, e-cigarette use is highest among those aged 18 to 24, and use rates tend to drop off with age.68 Current cigarette smokers and former smokers who quit within the last year are more likely to use e-cigarettes than the general population.^{69, 70} However, the rate of current e-cigarette use among young adults (18-24) who have never smoked combustible cigarettes increased significantly from 1.5% in 2014 to 4.6% in 2018.68

 VAQL participants were asked about their e-cigarette use at both enrollment and 7-month follow-up.
-About 11.8% of all VAQL enrollees reported using e-cigarettes or "vaping" within the 30 days prior to enrollment into the quitline.
-ENDS use was more common at enrollment among Web-Only participants compared to participants who enrolled into a phone program (15% vs. 11.3%, p <.05).
+About 15% of all VAQL enrollees reported using e-cigarettes or "vaping" within the 30 days prior to enrollment into the quitline.
+Overall, e-cigarette use was more common at enrollment among Web-Only program participants compared to participants who enrolled into a phone program (14% vs 23% respectively, p < 0.0001).